Dog-Friendly Mexico: Travelling in Mexico with a Dog

 And the pet-friendly Barracrudas in San Miguel de Allende

 On the other hand, you’ll also notice quite a few stores that have signs stating no “mascotas” (pets in Spanish).
-These are common on the doors of bakeries, ice-cream stores that you need to steps inside and cafes with only indoor seating.
+These are common on the doors of bakeries, ice-cream stores that you need to step inside and cafes with only indoor seating.
 These signs are also present on the doors of virtually all convenience stores.

 If you’re having trouble finding a pet-friendly restaurant, you can always head to the local taqueria and grab some take-away, or take advantage of the many street-food stalls in Mexico.